rapiz1/catp/README.md

 So it should work for most applications.
 Since it slows down the syscall, it may impact the performance of IO-sensitive applications.

 `catp` requires `ptrace` privilege to run, which in most systems means root.

+## Get Started

+Download the binary from [release](https://github.com/rapiz1/catp/releases).
+The one with `gnu` should work with a really recent glibc version.
+If that's not working, try the `musl` one.

 ## Platform